michaelwknott/ar10-tracker/README.md

 ```
 ## Roadmap

-- [ ] Add demo to README
+- [ ] Add demo to README.md
 - [ ] Add htmx to avoid fullpage reload on delete

 ## License
 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See `LICENSE` for more information.